 In order to compete today, one must evolve into higher throughput manufacturing, greater customization, and increased focus on the customers who prefer to have products when they need them and in the quantity they demand today, not months’ worth of stock sitting idle on the factory floor.

 In lean accounting, inventory is considered waste, not an asset.
 Labor is a fixed cost, not variable.
 In accounting terms, your standard costing methods that treat labor and overhead as depreciable costs are damaging to the real understanding of how manufacturers make money.

 Metrics like efficiency of labor, machine utilization, purchase price variance, or overhead absorption variance cause actions like building inventory, running large batches, maximizing earned hours, or purchasing large economic order quantities (EOQ) of raw materials.
 Lean is not about reducing costs to increase profits.

-Profits are an accounting number — businesses run on cash.
+Businesses run on cash, Not Profits!
 Employees and suppliers don’t get paid in profits, they get paid in cash.
 Lean produces cash and increased capacity, that once sold, can be turned into profits.